tedca77/IME/README.md

 #placeDONE: 34
 #postcodeDONE:SW1A1AA
 ```
 When IME is first run in update mode, #processedDONE: is added to the three comments sections.
-If it is run again, and finds the processedDONE: text, it will not update metadata and will not recreate the thumbnail file.
-However, it will
+If it is run again, and finds the processedDONE: text, it will not update metadata and will not recreate the thumbnail file, if it already exists.
+However, it will:
-* check for duplicates
+* check for duplicates and identify
-* check if new date information has been provided
+* check if new date information has been provided, and use this to find new Events
-* check if new location iformation has been provided
+* check if new location information has been provided, and if so, geocode the file
-* check if new events have been found.
+* check if new events have been found and update the file
-* reverse geocode any longitude and latitude, in order to match up with Places (as stated elsewhere, if Places are provided in the JSON, the program will not have to use Open Street Map to look up Longitud and latitude.
+* reverse geocode any longitude and latitude information, in order to generate a list of Places, and a summary of photos for each Place, but it will not update the file.
+To avoid the extra processing, if you can copy the Places found fromm a JSON output file, to a JSON input file, it will be more efficient.

 # Moving Files to a New Directory
 One of the features of IME is to move all photos to a new directory structure.
 This is of the structure: